 It might seem overwhelming to deal with a pool pump that simply won’t turn on.
 But in most cases, you can fix these issues on your own.
-Be sure to examine the pump closely to determine the exact problem.
+Here are a few possible reasons the pool pump isn’t turning on.

 You may be experiencing an overloaded circuit if the motor shuts down due to overheating.
-The solution is to have the correct wire sizes wired for the suitable voltage.
+The solution is to have the correct wire sizes connected for the voltage.
 Make sure nothing is blocking the fan as well.

 First, check your breaker box for any blown fuses.
 Then, be sure nothing is loose by checking your connections.
 Do you have any broken or frayed power cords?
 If so, you will need to fix and replace these.

 The capacitor starts your pool pump with a jolt of electricity, so it might be an issue if your pump initially turns on but doesn’t crank.
 A bad capacitor will need to be replaced.
 Although it is certainly possible to replace a capacitor on your own, if you are not confident, it might be best to hire a professional.

 Finally, if none of the parts are moving, your motor may be jammed with debris.
 In this case, simply clear it out to get it running again.

 The Pool Pump Is Suddenly Turning Off While Running